-26. Assignment rules placed on reference assignments prevent the creation of dangling references, and thus maintain the referential integrity of the Java runtime.
-The restrictions are listed in the following table:
+26. .
+Assignment rules placed on reference assignments prevent the creation of dan- gling references, a and thus maint ain the referent tial integrity of the J ava runtime.
+The restrictions a are listed in th e following tab ole: Stored Reference Reference Reference

 Stored Reference Reference Reference

 in to Object in to Object in to Object in null

 Area Heap Immortal Scoped

-Heap Permit Permit Forbid Permit
+Неар Permit Permit Forbid Permit

 Immortal Permit Permit Forbid Permit

 Scoped Permit Permit Forbid Permit

 Scoped Permit Permit Permited from same Permit

 or outer scope

 Local Variable Permit Permit Forbit Permit

-- For this table, ImmortalMemory and ImmortalPhysicalMemory are equivalent, and all sub-classes of ScopedMemory are equivalent. - 27.
-An implementation must ensure that the above checks are performed on every assignment statement before the statement is executed.
+For this table, ImmortalMemory and ImmortalPhysicalMemory are equivalent, and all sub-classes of ScopedMemory are equivalent.

+27. An implementation must ensure that the above checks are performed on every assignment statement before the statement is executed.
 (This includes the possibility of static analysis of the application logic).
 Checks for operations on local variables are not required because a potentially invalid reference would be captured by the other checks before it reached a local variable.